selwynpolit/d9book/book/config.md

 langcode: 'en'
 ```

+To deploy your config, you can:
-You can copy it to the `config/sync` directory, manually paste the contents into the config Drupal u/i or import it into the db with drush.
+1. Copy it to the `config/sync` directory
+2. Paste the contents into the config Drupal u/i or
+3. Import it into the db with drush.

 The drush way is the easiest in my opinion.

 ```
 drush config-import --source=modules/custom/pizza_academy_core/config/install/ --partial -y